rutherford-nj/www.rutherfordboronj.com/upcoming-events/DO.md

 **Announcing our 2024 Dining Out Rutherford Dates!**

-Thanks to the Rutherford Chamber of Commerce, Bungalow Beauty Bar and Azteca for sponsoring the June 26th Dining Out!
+**Please note, due to the weather forecast, Dining Out Rutherford will be held Thursday, June 27th.
+Thanks to  the Rutherford Chamber of Commerce, Bungalow Beauty Bar and Azteca for sponsoring the June 27th Dining Out!**

 We are monitoring the weather - in case of extreme heat, this event will be moved to Thursday, June 27th.